ionic-team/ionic-docs/docs/api/reorder-group.md

 import EncapsulationPill from '@components/page/api/EncapsulationPill';

-<h2 className="table-of-contents__title">Contents</h2>

-<TOCInline
-  toc={toc}
-  maxHeadingLevel={2}
-/>

-The reorder group is a wrapper component for items using the `ion-reorder` component.
-See the [Reorder documentation](reorder.md) for further information about the anchor component that is used to drag items within the `ion-reorder-group`.

-Once the user drags an item and drops it in a new position, the `ionItemReorder` event is dispatched.
-A handler for it should be implemented that calls the `complete` method.
+The reorder group is a container for items using the [reorder](./reorder) component.
+When the user drags an item and drops it in a new position, the `ionItemReorder` event is dispatched.
+A handler for this event should be implemented that calls the `complete` method.

 The `detail` property of the `ionItemReorder` event includes all of the relevant information about the reorder operation, including the `from` and `to` indexes.
 In the context of reordering, an item moves `from` an index `to` a new index.
+For example usage of the reorder group, see the [reorder](./reorder) documentation.

 ## Interfaces